konradhalas/dacite/README.md

 ### Collections

-Dacite supports fields defined as collection.
+Dacite supports fields defined as collections.
 It works for both - basic types and data classes.

 ```python